The Karate Kid Part III

-The Karate Kid Part III is a 1989 American martial arts drama film, the third entry in the Karate Kid franchise and a sequel to The Karate Kid Part II (1986).
-It stars Ralph Macchio, Pat Morita, Robyn Lively, and Thomas Ian Griffith in his film debut.
-As was the case with the first two films in the series, it was directed by John G. Avildsen and written by Robert Mark Kamen, with stunts choreographed by Pat E. Johnson and music composed by Bill Conti.
-In the film, the returning John Kreese, with the help of his former army friend Terry Silver, attempts to gain revenge on Daniel and Mr. Miyagi which involves recruiting a ruthless martial artist and harming their relationship.
+The Karate Kid Part III is a 1989 American martial arts drama film directed by John G. Avildsen and written by Robert Mark Kamen.
+It is the third entry in The Karate Kid franchise and a sequel to The Karate Kid Part II (1986).
+The film stars Ralph Macchio, Pat Morita, Robyn Lively and Thomas Ian Griffith in his film debut.
+The story follows John Kreese, with the help of his former army friend Terry Silver, as he attempts to gain revenge on Daniel LaRusso and Mr. Miyagi, which involves recruiting ruthless martial artist Mike Barnes and harming their relationship.

+Following the release of the second film, Kamen wanted to make a prequel to the franchise.
+However, the producers refused and mandated a story more similar to the original film.
+As was the case with the first two films, the stunts were choreographed by Pat E. Johnson and the music was composed by Bill Conti.

-Though moderately successful at the box office, The Karate Kid Part III received generally negative reviews, with criticism aimed at its rehashing of elements found in its two predecessors, though Griffith's performance as Silver received praise from some critics.
+The Karate Kid Part III was released by Columbia Pictures on June 30, 1989.
+The film received generally negative reviews from critics, with criticism aimed at its rehashing of elements found in the first film, though Griffith's performance as Silver received some praise.
+Though moderately successful at the box office, grossing $38.9 million on a $12.5 million budget, it marked a sharp decline from the $130 million earned by both of its predecessors respectively.
 It was followed by The Next Karate Kid in 1994, with Morita reprising his role as Mr. Miyagi.
-This was the final Karate Kid film to have Avildsen as a director before his retirement in 1999.
-It was also Macchio's last involvement with the Karate Kid franchise until Cobra Kai (2018–2025).
+The film's storylines are continued in the sequel television series, Cobra Kai (2018–2025).